My name is Colleen Morrow and I am a Database Administrator currently living and working in (wait for it)… Cleveland, OH.

 In early 2000, I decided I wanted to try my hand at database administration.
 I was hired to my previous position initially as an Informix DBA, and over the years I transitioned to Oracle DBA and finally to SQL Server DBA.

-In October of 2012, I moved to my current position as a Database Engineer for a software company in nearby Westlake, OH.
+In October of 2014, I entered the world of consulting and currently work as a Senior Consultant at Fortified Data.
 Needless to say I’m very excited about the challenges ahead.

 There’s a little part of me that remains a programmer, though, and I love writing code to make my everyday work easier.